paulpriyanshu/Consumer-Lens/README.md

 ---

-# Amazon Dashb
+# Consumer Lens

-Amazon Dashb is a Next.js application designed for a dashboard experience.
+Consumer Lens is a Next.js application designed for enhancing  customer interaction managment at Amazon.
 This project showcases the integration of modern UI libraries and tools, providing an efficient and dynamic user interface.

 ## Table of Contents